Nicholas H. Nelsen

 2024/08: I am happy to announce that Andrew Stuart and I received a 2024 SIGEST Award from SIAM for our 2021 paper on operator learning using random features.
 This award recognizes an exceptional paper of general interest published in the SIAM Journal on Scientific Computing in the last few years.
 An expanded version of the article is now published online in the SIGEST section in SIAM Review.

-2024/07: Using black-box, derivative-free, particle-based optimizers, our new preprint develops a framework for Hyperparameter Optimization for Randomized Algorithms (A Case Study for Random Features).
+2024/07: Using black-box, derivative-free, particle-based optimizers, our new preprint develops a framework for Hyperparameter Optimization for Randomized Algorithms (A Case Study on Random Features).
 We demonstrate that random features can be a robust and practical replacement for Gaussian processes in high-dimensional regression problems.
 Thanks to Oliver Dunbar and Maya Mutic for the great collaboration!

 2024/07: I am joining the Department of Mathematics at MIT as an NSF Mathematical Sciences Postdoctoral Research Fellow.
 The following year, I will join the Department of Mathematics at Cornell University as a Klarman Fellow.